 - Weight-Shift Control (WSC) trike

 - Powered Parachute

 - Airplane Single engine Land ASEL

 - Airplane Single Engine Sea ASES

 - Powered Parachute Sea PPS

-To add a category or class at the sport pilot level, two CFI’s are needed per 61.321.
-The first one for a recommendation, the second one for the proficiency check as follows.
+To add a category or class at the sport pilot level, for any sport pilot and above (Private, Commercial, ATP), two CFI’s are needed per 61.321.
+The first CFI for training and a recommendation, the second CFI for the proficiency check as follows.